How to Make Zucchini Fritters

 Combine shredded zucchini, onion, egg, bread crumbs and seasoning in a bowl.
 Spoon batter into hot, greased skillet and flatten slightly with back of spoon.

 Fry until golden, then flip.
 Brown on both sides and cooke until egg is set in center.
 Serve hot or cold.

 For a savory fritter, use a sprinkle of Italian seasoning, adobo seasoning, salt, and pepper, or try chili powder for some heat.

 For a sweet fritter, use cinnamon or nutmeg.

 - Top savory fritter with shredded cheese and allow to melt

 - Serve with sour cream, yogurt, or cottage cheese

 - Top sweet fritter with cream cheese, maple syrup, honey, or vanilla sugar

 - Make a sandwich with multigrain bread and mustard, ketchup, or hot sauce

 Freeze Fritters For Later

-Chill cooked fritters in refrigerator.
+Chill cooked fritters in the refrigerator.
 Place in freezer bags or vacuum seal them.
 Mark with date and freeze.
-Thaw and use within 3 to 6 months.
+Thaw and reheat.
+Use within 3 to 6 months.

 How to Use Up Your Zucchinis

 I planted 5 zucchini plants this spring even though 2 or 3 would have been plenty.
-Some years the squash vine borers do so much damage that I don’t get as many squash as I want.
+Some years the squash vine borers do so much damage that I don’t get as many squashes as I want.
 This year a woodchuck munched on the leaves and set the plants back a week or so.
 But they recovered and once again I am harvesting more zucchini than we need (or want).